General Education Course Review

 General education course coordinators should not do all of the assessment work – as the title implies, their role is to coordinate.
 Each general education course should have some common goals addressed in all sections, and the coordinator should communicate with section instructors what the shared goals are and what information instructors will need to provide for the assessment.

 The coordinator also organizes the review process, collecting data and feedback from section instructors.
-The coordinators is also responsible for writing and submitting reports.
+The coordinators are also responsible for writing and submitting reports.

-The biennial program will require reports for the Foundations and Human Cultures area this year (2022–2023) covering the last few years academic years.
-Reports will be required for Natural World and Public Affairs area courses next year (2023–2024).
+The biennial program requires reports for the Foundations and Human Cultures areas in even years.
+Reports are required for Natural World and Public Affairs area courses in even years.

 Essentially, the questions to address in the report are: